vhammon/usmoney-v1/src/my_collections/_posts/book/2018-08-13-chapter-9-endnotes.md

 tags:
   - money
 ---
 ## Endnotes

-9.88 Consequences: Sustainable Life
+### 9.88 Consequences: Sustainable Life

-1 Hedges, Chris.
-War is a Force That Gives Us Meaning.
-New York: Public Affairs.
+1 Hedges, Chris. _War is a Force That Gives Us Meaning._ New York: Public Affairs.
 2002

 2 Chamorro-Premuzic.
 “Does Money Really Affect Motivation?
-A Review of the Research.”
-Harvard Business Review.
-A p r i l 10, 2013. h t t ps:// h b r.o rg/2013/0 4/ does-money-really-affect-motiv
+A Review of the Research.” _Harvard Business Review._ April 10, 2013. <https://hbr.org/2013/04/does-money-really-affect-motiv>

-9.89 Health and Prosperity
+### 9.89 Health and Prosperity

-3 VanLerven, Frank, Graham Hodgson, and Ben Dyson.
-Would There be Enough Credit in a Sovereign Money System.
-Positive Money Press. [http://positivemoney.](http://positivemoney.) org/press-releases/would-there-be-enough-credit-in-a-sovereign-money-system/ 9.91 Best Decision Making
+3 VanLerven, Frank, Graham Hodgson, and Ben Dyson. _Would There be Enough Credit in a Sovereign Money System._ Positive Money Press. <http://positivemoney.org/press-releases/would-there-be-enough-credit-in-a-sovereign-money-system/>

+### 9.91 Best Decision Making

 4 Graeber, David.
 Debt: The First 5,000 Years.
 New York, NY: Melville House, 2012.

 5 Fisher, Roger, William L. Ury and for the 2nd Edition, Bruce Patton.
 Getting to Yes:
 Negotiating Agreement Without Giving In.
 Revised Edition.
-New York, NY: Penguin B o o k s , 1991.
+New York, NY: Penguin Books , 1991.